arcus/education_modules/omics_orientation/omics_orientation.md

 ### Quiz: What is omics?

-True or False: Omics gives you a narrow, simplified view of biological systems.
+True or False: Omics focuses on a narrow, simplified view of biological systems.

 [( )] TRUE
 [(X)] FALSE